polterguy/phosphorusfive/core/p5.ajax/README.md

 The above two traits of p5.ajax, allows you to aquire 100% perfect control over what HTML is rendered to your clients.
-And since the `Container` widget allows you to dynamically add and remove widgets from its children Controls collecction, this allows you to create any type of markup you wish, dynamically building up your website's HTML, exactly as you need.
+And since the `Container` widget allows you to dynamically add and remove widgets from its children `Controls` collection, this allows you to create any type of markup you wish, dynamically building up your website's HTML, exactly as you need.

-p5.ajax does not have a "Tree Ajax Control" or a "DataGrid Ajax Control", simply because it is not its responsibility to create such Controls/widgets.
-However, to create these as extension controls, utilizing the 3 pre-existing widgets from p5.ajax, would be very easy, and could easily be done, without even having to resort to JavaScript at all, if you wish.
+p5.ajax does not have a _"Tree Ajax widget"_ or a _"DataGrid Ajax widget"_, simply
+because it is not its responsibility to create such Controls/widgets.
+However, to create such extension widgets, utilizing the 3 pre-existing widgets from p5.ajax, would be very easy, and could easily be done, without even having to resort to JavaScript, if you wish.

-In fact, such an Ajax TreeView widget actually exists in System42, entirely create exclusively using the native widgets from p5.ajax.
+In fact, such an Ajax TreeView widget actually exists in System42, entirely created exclusively using the native widgets from p5.ajax.
 To see it in action, feel free to check out the documentation for the [Ajax TreeView widget](/core/p5.webapp/system42/components/common-widgets/tree).

 ## No more keeping track of your controls

-The Container widget, will automatically track its children Controls collection, as long as you use the `CreatePersistentControl`, and `RemoveControlPersistent` methods for adding and removing controls from its collection.
+The Container widget, will automatically track its children widgets collection, as long as you use the `CreatePersistentControl`, and `RemoveControlPersistent` methods for adding and removing widgets from its `Controls` collection.

-This means, that you do not need to re-create its controls collection upon postbacks or callbacks, since it'll keep track of whatever controls it contains, at any specific point in time, automatically for you.
+This means, that you do not need to re-create its widgets collection upon postbacks or callbacks, since it'll keep track of whatever widgets it contains, at any specific point in time, automatically for you.

-You can add and remove any control(s) you wish from a Container widget, as long as you use the above mentioned methods.
-The controls will be automatically re-created upon every postback to your server.
-Which of course, for beginners in ASP.NET, entirely removes the burdon of having to keep track of which controls have been previously created.
+You can add and remove any widgets you wish from a Container widget, as long as you use the above mentioned methods.
+The widgets will be automatically re-created upon every postback to your server.
+Which of course, for beginners in ASP.NET, entirely removes the burdon of having to keep track of which widgets have been previously created.

 ## Example usage in C#

+Create an empty ASP.NET Web Forms website project.

 Create a reference to _"p5.ajax.dll"_ in your ASP.NET Web Forms application, and make sure you have a "Default.aspx" page.